moses1252/Pizza_Sales/README.md

 ### Recommendations

-Based on the anlysis, we recommend the following actions:
+Based on the analysis, we recommend the following actions:
 - Invest in promotions during weekends and evening hours to take advantage of peak sales periods.
 - Prioritize large-sized pizzas in marketing and bundling strategies, as they drive the highest revenue.
 - Continue promoting top-performing products like the Classic Deluxe and Supreme pizzas to maintain strong sales.